Rebilly/rebilly-js-sdk/README.md

     });
 ```

-#### Usage with JWT
+#### Usage in browser
-You can also authenticate the API client with Rebilly using a JWT.
+You should never use a secret API key in the browser because it will be exposed by each API call in plain text.
+Instead a JWT session token should be provided to the API instance.

 To do this, initialize the API client without an API key.

 You can then get a JWT by providing your account email and password to [the `signin` endpoint](https://user-api-docs.rebilly.com/tag/JWT-Session#operation/PostSigninRequest).

 Example: